alanyiyu/tennis/README.md

 loser_rank           | numeric   | Loser's most recent ATP or WTA rank as of the tournament date |
 | loser_rank_points  | numeric   | Loser's most recent number of ranking points as of the tournament date |
 | tourney_winner     | character | Final tournament winner

-## Project update (11/23/21):
-1. We have access to most of our data (90%), but are still in the process of exploring which variables are important and which are not.
-The other 10% may include more specific ranking or player data, depending on how we structure our final report (more on that in 2).
-2. Our biggest issue so far seems to be visualizing (to ourselves, not in R) what our final product might look like.
-We want to make a data visualization of differences between the men's and women's tour across certain metrics, and compare those differences to common perceptions, but it's not entirely clear which metrics we will end up caring about and how we might create a cohesive visualization that brings together these metrics in some way (as opposed to having separate visualizations for each of our metrics).
-Some ideas we had were looking up game commentary, news articles, and other forms of literature that reflect the perception that the women's tour is not as strong in comparison to the men's tour, and using what we find to get a better idea of what metrics might be of interest to us for the resulting visualization.
-Then, after deciding which metrics to focus on, we can begin performing statistical analysis and building our visualizations to see if the data backs up these perceptions.
-3. We are thinking about using Shiny to create a scrollytelling format for our report.